- Poly Fluoro Ltd

 The stresses are very relevant for machined components, as it ensures that machined parts subjected to temperatures within their glass transition point will not deviate dimensionally.
 However, it is equally true that in the event of higher temperatures, the deviation may result in part failure.
 This is typically the case for highly machined components.

 Consideration for Dimensional Stability

 Unlike PTFE, which constantly gives off heat as it is applied to it, PEEK needs external help in cooling it down.
-As a result, the use of a coolant is common in PEEK machining and helps reduce the extent of stress induced in the part.
+As a result, the use of coolant is common in PEEK machining and helps reduce the extent of stress-induced in the part.